 The BEX routes

-Of the Baltic Exchange’s 26 active routes (excluding the three Supramax test routes and the four time charter averages), five are voyage rates and the remaining 21 are time charter rates.
-All five of the voyages are Capesize rates and denominated as per-tonne values.
+Of the Baltic Exchange’s 34 active routes, seven are voyage rates and the remaining 27 are time charter rates.
+All seven of the voyages are Capesize and Panamax rates and denominated as per-tonne values.
 They are determined by panellists and designated by route.
-For example, the Baltic’s C4 route – tracking a 150,000t freight on delivery from Richards Bay and redelivery to Rotterdam – is at this writing valued at 9.823 (/t), representing a close match to average rates that have been chartered on that route in recent days.
-The Cape index, BCI, has by far the most routes, with ten, while the Panamaxes have the fewest with four.
-Officials at the Baltic Exchange tell BMTI that there are plans to incorporate more voyage rates into the other sizes, though for the time being voyage assessments are calculated for Capesizes only.
-Lest one think that the Baltic only tracks the spot market, it should be known that the time charter values – starting with the C8 route for a modern 172,000 dwt vessel on a trans-Atlantic trip delivery Gibraltar redelivery Hamburg – are calculated with a combination of both spot and period values.
+For example, the Baltic’s C2 route – tracking a 160,000t freight on delivery from Tubarao and redelivery to Rotterdam – is at this writing valued at 10.967 US$/ton, representing a close match to average rates that have been chartered on that route in recent days.
+The Cape index, BCI, and the Supramax index, BSI, have ten routes each, while the Panamaxes and the Handysizes account for seven routes each.
+During the last years some changes have been agreed in regard to vessel sizes and additional routes.
+Lest one think that the Baltic only tracks the spot market, it should be known that the time charter values – starting with the C8_14 route for a modern 180,000 dwt vessel on a trans-Atlantic trip delivery Gibraltar redelivery Hamburg – are calculated with a combination of both spot and period values.
 Panellists, according to the Baltic, as “guidance” use both sets of fixtures, simply dividing period deals into an average and incorporating their calculations into their consequent assessments.

 The Freight Indices and Futures Committee (FIFC) of the Baltic Exchange is responsible for gathering freight information for the exchange and selecting the routes that contribute to the generation of the BDI.
 Each route has been selected by the FIFC for geographic balance between both the eastern and western routes as well as the trans-Atlantic and fronthaul routes.
 Emphasis is also given to keeping a commercial balance between time charter and voyage assessments.
 After panellist assessments covering each route are compiled daily for the four individual bulk indices using a specific inverse factor to equalize a route’s impact – or multiplier – they are combined with a pre-defined weighting number to produce the day’s value for the BDI.